Behind The Scenes of Dips: What Muscles Do Dips Work?

 Parallel Bar Dips

 Parallel Bar Dips is the common type to do.
+You can use a power tower for this exercise.
 Changing the placement of your arms will put different emphasis on the activated muscles mentioned above.

 Bench dips would put more tension on the triceps than the other muscles.
 The closer you bring your arms to your body; more pressure is on your triceps.
 If you bring your arms further from your body, you will feel more stress on your front deltoids.

 In my opinion, Ring Dips is the most challenging variety amongst all dips.
 The rings are not stable.
 Therefore, you need to control your movement all the time.
 Your core muscle will be more activated through the action as you're trying to stay still on the ring dips.
 You can't go fast with your movements with ring dips; you need to have a nice and controlled full range of motion throughout the exercise.